-Summary of 2015 Financial Results
+Summary of 2016 Financial Results

-Net sales in 2015 increased 16.2%, or \$128.0 million, to \$918.5 million, compared with 2014.
+Net sales in 2016 increased 9.5%, or \$87.6 million, to \$1.006 billion, compared with 2015.
 This increase was driven by higher product sales volume resulting primarily from strong Associate growth in our Asia Pacific region throughout the year.
-Our business started the year with strong momentum, which was reflected by local currency sales and customer growth in most of our markets.
-During the year, we also utilized market-specific promotions and incentives to generate growth across our regions.
-Unfavorable changes in currency exchange rates reduced net sales for the year by an estimated \$53.6 million.
-Additionally, on a comparative basis, 2014 was a 53-week year and included one additional week of sales, which contributed approximately \$16.0 million to net sales for that year.
+Unfavorable changes in currency exchange rates reduced net sales for the year by an estimated \$41.6 million.